Cedrus Deodara

 In 50 years time it will be a stunning broad headed tree, 30m tall with dark greeny, bluey foliage.
 Please contact us for stock availability and sizes.

-Originating in the high altitude Himalayas, it grows best in the cooler, wetter part of the UK, can deal with sun and wind, but is not good in salty or polluted environments.
-Soils should be moist but well drained, loamy or sandy but not chalky.
+Originating in the high-altitude Himalayas, it grows best in the cooler, wetter part of the UK.
+This stately soul can deal with as much sun and wind as you can give it, but is a clean-living tree and not so good in salty or polluted environments.
+Soils should be moist but well drained and loamy or sandy, but not chalky.
+Like other Cedrus, it will struggle in soils tending toward a high pH.

 N.B.
 When clipping several plants with the same tool, have a bucket containing a 5% bleach solution and swish your blades around for 30 seconds between plants to sterilise them.
 This will help avoid the chance of cross contamination of disease.